swarmdb/swarmdb.github.io/about.md

 ---
 layout: page
 permalink: /about/
-title: Swarm -- reactive data sync lib
+title: Swarm — reactive data sync lib
 tags: [Jekyll, theme, simple, minimal, minimalism, responsive]
 modified: 2013-09-13
 ---

 Swarm is a reactive data sync library and middleware.
-Swarm synchronizes your app`s model automatically, in real time.
+Swarm synchronizes your app\'s model automatically, in real time.

 Why do we make Swarm?
 Because new opportunities bring new challenges.
 Now, having all that laptops, smartphones and tablets on WiFi/3G, we need handover